DevUnstuck/wordpress-develop/README.md

 #### Certificates
 To enable HTTPS, create public and private certificate key pair at the following locations, using `mkcert`:
-- Create `tools/local-env/devunstuck-key.pem` private Key.
+- Replace contents of `tools/local-env/devunstuck-key.pem` with private Key.
-- Create `tools/local-env/devunstuck.pub` public Key.
+- Replace contents of `tools/local-env/devunstuck.pub` with public Key.

 If you choose to rename the keys with your own custom key pair name, remember to also:
 - Update the relevant `volumes:` entries in `wordpress-develop` service.